Direkt zum Inhalt springen

 Citation

-Schorat-Waly, Petra (2017): Dimension: impairment in language comprehension.
-In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good teaching in a diverse student body.
-Working Papers of the Ludwigshafen University of Applied Sciences, No. 6. www.hwg-lu.de/arbeitspapiere
+Schorat-Waly, Petra (2017): Dimension: Impairment in language comprehension.
+In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good education in a diverse student body.
+Working Papers of the Ludwigshafen University of Business and Society, No. 6. www. hwg-lu.de/arbeitspapiere

-[1] Hyperacusis or noise hypersensitivity is associated with various medical conditions, including tinnitus, auditory processing and perception disorder, or attention deficit disorder.
-However, it also occurs in families without other medical conditions.
-Children with hyperacusis are hypersensitive to noise and loud sounds (Rosenkötter 2003, p.126 ff.).
+[1 ] Hyperacusis or hypersensitivity to sound is associated with various diseases, including tinnitus, auditory processing and perception disorder and attention deficit disorder.
+However, it also occurs in families without other clinical pictures.
+Children with hyperacusis are hypersensitive to noise and loud sounds (Rosenkötter 2003, p.126 ff.)

-[Burre (2006, p.
-33) writes that children with auditory processing and perception disorders may have disturbed perception of interfering and useful sounds, i.e. they have difficulties in selecting essential information from an interfering sound.
+[2 ] Burre (2006, p.
+33) writes that children with an auditory processing and perception disorder may have impaired perception of interfering and useful sounds, i.e. they have difficulty selecting essential information from an interfering sound.

-[3] Leopold (2009) points out in her article "New Brain Findings on Dyslexic Children" that "children with developmental dyslexia...have difficulties separating relevant auditory information from competing noise."
+[3 ] In her article "New Brain Findings on Dyslexic Children", Leopold (2009) points out that "children with developmental dyslexia...have difficulties separating relevant auditory information from competing noise".

-[4] According to Rosenkötter (2003, p.
-167 ff.), children with attention deficit disorder often also suffer from noise hypersensitivity.
-In addition, as in Auditory Processing and Perception Disorder, the noise-noise filtering ability is often disturbed.
+[4 ] According to Rosenkötter (2003, p.
+167 ff.), children with an attention deficit disorder often also suffer from hypersensitivity to noise.
+In addition, as with Auditory Processing and Perception Disorder, the ability to filter out background noise is often impaired.